chris1111/macOS-Mojave-HD/README.md

 The Clover Post Installer is included to make your Volume (SSD / HD) bootable.

+## Of course you must have the SIP Security disable as well as the GateKeeper to use this program.

 ### macOS-Mojave-HD
 Credit: chris1111 and Tester: